Balastrong/github-copilot-demos/README.md

 - Use tailwind/css for the stile
 - Refactor the buttons in a new component
 - Add the memory buttons

+## Next Edit Suggestion

+Copilot suggests the next edit anywhere in your file, regardless of the cursor position.

+Make sure to enable the setting `github.copilot.nextEditSuggestions.enabled`

+Entry: `src/utils/product.ts`

+Go next to the `public price: number`, copilot should already suggest a new field in ghost text.
+Accept it and NES kicks in automatically.

+Add one more field `public maxDiscount: number` and more methods will be suggested.

+_Note_: If you try the demo, reject some suggestions and you see it's no longer suggesting just reload vscode (Cmd+Shift+P -> Reload Window)

+### Manual mode

+You can add a keybind to `editor.action.inlineSuggest.triggerInlineEditExplicit` to trigger the next edit suggestion manually.

 ## Agent Mode